ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/liquids.rst

-The free energy change associated with the process of transferring a molecule from the gas phase to the solvent phase is defined as the free energy of solvation (ΔG).
+The free energy change associated with the process of transferring a molecule from the gas phase to the solvent phase is defined as the free energy of solvation (ΔGsolv).
+RMG calculates liquid/solvated phase free energy of species by adding the free energy of solvation to the gas phase free energy:

+.. math:: ΔG_{liq} = ΔG_{gas} + ΔG_{solv}
+	:label: liquidPhaseΔG

 Many different methods have been developed for computing solvation energies among which continuum dielectric and force field based methods are popular.
 Not all of these methods are easy to automate, and many are not robust i.e. they either fail or give unreasonable results for certain solute-solvent pairs.
 CPU time and memory (RAM) requirements are also important considerations.
-A fairly accurate and fast method for computing ΔG, which is used in RMG, is the LSER approach described below.
+A fairly accurate and fast method for computing ΔGsolv, which is used in RMG, is the LSER approach described below.
+For certain solvents whose thermophysical properties can be calculated by CoolProp module, RMG can estimate the temperature dependence of ΔGsolv more accurately by combining two correlations.
+The details are explained below.

 .. _useofthermolibrariesliquid: